scaleflex/next-cloudimage-responsive/README.md

 ###### Type: **[Number,...]** | Default: **[1, 1.5, 2]** | _optional_

 List of supported device pixel ratios.
 If there is no need to support retina devices, you should set an empty array `devicePixelRatioList: []`.

-### lazyLoadOffset

-######  Type: **Number/Array(Number)** | Default: **100**

-Say if you want to preload a component even if it's 100px below the viewport (user have to scroll 100px more to see this component), you can set offset props to 100.
-On the other hand, if you want to delay loading a component even if it's top edge has already appeared at viewport, set offset to negative number.

-Library supports horizontal lazy load out of the box.
-So when you provide this prop with number like 100 it will automatically set left edge offset to 100 and top edge to 100;

-If you provide this prop with array like [100, 200], it will set left edge offset to 100 and top offset to 200.

 ## <a name="server_side_config"></a> server-side config
 ### <a name="server-side"></a> ssr